OscarStrada/OscarStrada/README.md

-- 👋 Hey, my name is Oscar Estrada
+- 👋 Hey, my name is Oscar Estrada.
 - 👀 I’m interested in learning web technologies and meet new coders.
 - 🌱 I’m currently learning AWS and Clean architecture.
 - 💞️ I’m looking to collaborate on new business ideas.